 General.
-As of June 30, 2022 and December 31, 2021, we had approximately \$8.6 million and \$23.4 million of cash, respectively.
-Of these amounts, \$3.1 million and \$20.5 million, respectively, is restricted and can only be spent on the Bakersfield Renewable Fuels Refinery.
-Of the restricted amounts, \$3.1 million and \$12.5 million as of June 30, 2022 and December 31, 2021, respectively, is considered long-term and is expected to be capitalized into the Bakersfield Renewable Fuels Refinery project.
-On June 30, 2022 and December 31, 2021 we had negative working capital of \$78.2 million and \$81.7 million, respectively.
+As of September 30, 2022 and December 31, 2021, we had approximately \$6.8 million and \$23.4 million of cash, respectively.
+Of these amounts, \$26 thousand and \$20.5 million, respectively, is restricted and can only be spent on the Bakersfield Renewable Fuels Refinery.
+Of the restricted amounts, \$14 thousand and \$12.5 million as of September 30, 2022 and December 31, 2021, respectively, is considered long-term and is expected to be capitalized into the Bakersfield Renewable Fuels Refinery project.
+On September 30, 2022 and December 31, 2021 we had negative working capital of \$158.8 million and \$81.7 million, respectively.
 This working capital does not consider the long-term restricted cash identified above.
-We believe that the Bakersfield Renewable Fuels Refinery will commence operations in the fourth quarter of this year, but given the delays experienced to date with our lead contractor and other factors beyond our control, there can be no assurance that this will occur and operations may not commence until the first quarter of 2023.
-If operations do not commence until the first quarter of 2023, then our initial revenues from the refinery will also be delayed until such time.
+The retooling of the Bakersfield Renewable Fuels Refinery is ongoing and the refinery is expected to commence operations in the first half of 2023.
+Various scheduling issues experienced to date with our lead contractor and other factors beyond our control have delayed the completion of the project into 2023.
+While we are confident that we will commence operations by July 1, 2023, there can be no assurance that operations will commence by then.
+Our initial revenues from the refinery will be delayed until such time as we are able to commence commercial operations.
+In addition, we may incur additional costs as a result of the delays (See Note K - Commitments and Contingencies for more detail on additional costs).

 Our primary liquidity consists of cash on hand and available borrowings under our credit facilities, as described below.
-Until such time that the Bakersfield Fuels Refinery is fully operational and is producing renewable fuels products, we expect that we will need to obtain additional debt or equity financing in order to fund operating expenses and our other financial obligations.
-There are no assurances that financing will be available with acceptable terms, if at all.
-As of August 5, 2022 we have secured an additional \$60 million under our Senior Credit Facility and an additional \$16 million allowed as paid in kind interest for the next two quarters of interest payments.
+On August 5, 2022 we secured an additional \$60 million under our Senior Credit Facility, which is available to be drawn no later than October 31, 2022, and an additional \$16 million allowed as paid in kind interest for the third and fourth quarters of 2022 of interest payments.
 While we believe that these funds should be adequate to complete the Bakersfield Renewable Fuels Refinery, there is no assurance that this will be the case due to contractor delays and numerous other factors beyond our control.
-Additionally, while the potential economic impact including inflation, supply chain delays, and increase in energy prices brought on by the current geopolitical developments, including the Russian invasion of Ukraine and the continuing impacts of the coronavirus pandemic are difficult to assess or predict, the significant impact that these developments have had on the global financial markets, agricultural commodity prices and inputs into growing those commodities, on the costs of raw materials we need, and on our own stock trading price, could reduce our ability to access additional capital, which would negatively impact our short-term and longer-term liquidity.
-In the event that we do need additional financing, we will have to revise our short-term operating plans, reduce our anticipated investments in camelina production and in infrastructure improvements, reduce our operating expenses or curtail operations.
+Additionally, we require funds for corporate and upstream development activities and expect to raise capital to meet these requirements.
+While the potential economic impact including inflation, supply chain delays, and increase in energy prices brought on by the current geopolitical developments, including the Russian invasion of Ukraine and the continuing impacts of the coronavirus pandemic are difficult to assess or predict, the significant impact that these developments have had on the global financial markets, agricultural commodity prices and inputs into growing those commodities, on the costs of raw materials we need, and on our own stock trading price, could reduce our ability to access additional capital, which would negatively impact our short-term and longer-term liquidity.
+Management will continue to explore transactions to maximize available capital, which may include raising additional debt or equity financing, refinancing existing debt, revising our short-term operating plans, reducing anticipated investments in camelina production and in infrastructure improvements, reducing operating expenses, and deferring the timing of payments due for capital expenditures.
 No assurance can be given that these plans will be successful.